The holy grail of aviation mysteries is

 -- The Complete Ebook is Available --

-Learn the truth of the Hunt For Amelia Earhart.
+Learn the story of the Hunt For Amelia Earhart.
 After she disappears

 in July of 1937, the US sends 9 ships, 66 aircraft, and well over